QuadDepo/qmk_firmware/keyboards/equinox/readme.md

 ```

 #### Environment script `setevn.sh`
 The `setenv.sh` script creates the environment variables needed by the Equinox build.
-The script is located in the bireme root directory.
+The script is located in the equinox keyboard directory.
 Edit this file and update the variables to the appropriate paths on the local machine.

  Variable|Usage
 --------------|-------------------------------------------